massimobonanni/mslearn-azure-developer/instructions/azure-secure-solutions/01-key-vault-store-retrieve.md

 lab:
     topic: Secure solutions in Azure
     title: "Retrieve secrets from Azure Key Vault"
-    description: "Learn how to store secrets in Azure Key Vault and retrieve them in your application."
+    description: "Learn how to store secrets in Azure Key Vault, and retrieve them in an application."
 ---

 # Retrieve secrets from Azure Key Vault